snac-cooperative/snac_eac_cpf_utils/readme.md

 The MARC-to-CPF XSLT scripts look up agency codes and agency names in a local file, "worldcat_code.xml".
 A fairly large example is provided.

-Many of you will wish to create a smaller worldcat_code.xml file containing only your local agency codes.
+Many of you will wish to create a modified or smaller worldcat_code.xml file containing your local agency codes.
 There are two quick ways to do this:

 1. Put your agency codes in a text file, one per line, and let the Perl script worldcat_code.pl do all the work.
 See the [Quickstart](#quickstart-to-run-worldcat_codepl) below.